The Wilderness Center Native Plant Sale

 Where to buy native plants?
 Right here!
 The Wilderness Center’s Native Plant Sale is your source for the best selection of native plants for your gardens and landscapes!
 Choose from a large variety to beautify and enhance your backyard habitat.

-Winter is the perfect time to plan for spring planting!
-Online ordering opens early for TWC Members on February 16, 2026.
-Members can shop from popular and hard-to-find selections before the native plant sale opens online to the public on March 2, 2026.
+Online ordering for our fall native plant sale opens early for TWC Members on June 29th, 2026.
+Members can shop from popular and hard-to-find selections before the fall native plant sale opens online to the public on July 13th, 2026.

 TWC Members Save 10% on ALL Native Plant Orders!